Syllabus

 6 MIN READ

 The official UGC NET Women Studies Syllabus 2026 has been released by the NTA.
-Candidates preparing for the upcoming exam should review the detailed syllabus below to streamline their study plan.
+Aspiring candidates should review the detailed syllabus below to streamline their exam preparation effectively.

 UGC NET Women Studies Syllabus 2026

-The UGC NET Women Studies curriculum explores critical dimensions of gender dynamics.
-Key topics include feminist theories, education, public health, entrepreneurship, legal frameworks, media representation, and advanced research methodology.
-Candidates will engage with core issues like gender inequality, women's rights, and empowerment strategies, providing a robust foundation for academic and professional roles in gender studies.
+The UGC NET Women Studies curriculum offers an in-depth exploration of gender dynamics, feminist theories, women’s health, education, legal frameworks, and research methodology.
+By mastering these core areas—including societal structures, empowerment strategies, and gender rights—candidates will be well-equipped for academic research and professional roles in the field of gender studies.

 UGC NET Women Studies Exam Pattern

-The updated UGC NET Syllabus for Women Studies is available in this guide.
-The National Testing Agency (NTA) administers the UGC NET exam biannually as a computer-based test (CBT) consisting of two distinct sections: Paper 1 and Paper 2.
+The comprehensive UGC NET Women Studies syllabus is available in the sections below.
+The exam, conducted biannually by the National Testing Agency (NTA), is a Computer-Based Test (CBT) consisting of two distinct papers: Paper 1 (General Aptitude) and Paper 2 (Subject-specific).

 Paper 1: Teaching and Research Aptitude